Prevention – Creating Buy-In

 • Help utilize or develop ties to existing local government resources (e.g. sanitation and health regulations).

-• Recognize public relations issues with infestation such as passing pests on to other institutions, health audits, and accreditation.
-If possible, connect with other IPM professionals, collection managers, facilities, etc. within your institution or surrounding buildings/institutions to determine IPM risks in your area.
+• Connect with other IPM professionals, collection managers, facilities, etc. within your institution or surrounding buildings/institutions to determine IPM risks in your area.

 • Any quantitative data of pest activity you may have.